ryansheehy0/Neo-C/Readme.md

 ### [Built in data types](#neo-c)
 - `auto`
+  - You cannot use `auto` for types for function arguments or for return types.
 - `bool`
 - `i8`, `i16`, `i32`, `i64`
   - C++: `int8_t`, `int16_t`, `int32_t`, `int64_t`